-Rachel previously completed her BEng in Chemical Engineering at the University of Queensland, Australia, in 2000.
-She went on to receive her Doctorate from the same institution in 2008.
-In the same year, Rachel joined the Department of Chemical Engineering as a post-doctoral research fellow, at Monash University, in Melbourne, Australia.
-During early 2012, she joined the University of Sheffield's Department of Chemical and Biological Engineering as a lecturer, and was awarded as a Royal Society Industry fellowship in 2015.
+I previously completed a BEng in Chemical Engineering at the University of Queensland, Australia, in 2000.
+I went on to receive my Doctorate from the same institution in 2008.
+In the same year, I also joined the Department of Chemical Engineering as a post-doctoral research fellow, at Monash University, in Melbourne, Australia.
+During early 2012, I left Australia and joined the University of Sheffield's Department of Chemical and Biological Engineering as a lecturer, and I have since been awarded a Royal Society Industry fellowship in 2015.
+In 2018 I became a Senior Lecturer within the department.

-Rachel's research centres around the study of particulate systems and how advancements in the field can be applied to relevant industries.
-She currently has students working on cutting-edge solutions for the pharmaceuticals, detergents and food industries.
-Rachel's approach to such issues often uses a combination of experimental and computational simulation tools, to develop the mechanistic understanding.
+My research centres around the study of particulate systems and how advancements in the field can be applied to relevant industries.
+I currently have students working on cutting-edge solutions for the pharmaceuticals, detergents and food industries.
+My approach to such issues often uses a combination of experimental and computational simulation tools, to develop the mechanistic understanding.

 - Smith, R. M. & Litster, J. D. (2012).
 Examining the failure modes of wet granular materials using dynamic diametrical compression.
 Powder Technology, 224, 189-195